#creeklife #wildlifelovers #wildlifeseekers

 Mama admonished me that I couldn’t bring home one more cat or dog.
 So, I brought home tadpoles, salamanders, and snakes.
 She screamed at the baby snakes wrapped around my fingers.
 She ordered me to put the salamanders back in the creek.

-I was surprised though, when Mama conceded on the tadpoles.
+It surprised me, when Mama conceded on the tadpoles.
 She gave me a chipped and cracked ceramic bowl.
 I poured creek water into it every day for the wiggly things to swim and grow in, and for me to feed them—until they all lost their tails, grew legs, and then arms, and disappeared.
 I cried my heart out, and Mama made the rule—no more tadpoles.

 Determining cats were the only animals Mama allowed me to sometimes keep, I added them back onto my hunting list.
 I thought she’d feel lucky, really.